pshs-mc-reboot/khub/README.md

 # PSHS-MC's Reboot Knowledge Hub

+## About the modules

+These sets of modules are written completely by the student organizers of Reboot.
+Sources have been precariously picked through by us organizers, particularly from MIT's OpenCourseWare resources.
+These modules were written in a more verbose manner for supplementary reading alongside the lectures.

+If you see this 🤓 emoji, you may click on it to venture through an optional (but not reccomended) reading outside of these modules.

 ## Getting started

 We're going to assume that you are using a Unix-esque environment.
 If you're using Windows, follow [these instructions to set-up your Linux Subsystem](first-quarter/README.md#installing-windows-subsystem-for-linux-2).
 If you've skimmed this document (or at least, the next lines that follow) and you're not so familiar with the commands used here via the terminal, refer to our [getting comfortable with the command line guide](first-quarter/README.md#getting-comfortable-with-the-command-line).